sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

 1. A Sourcegrapher will also review your pull request, and once approved and merged, will be online in less than 5 minutes.

 Once live, your post will be promoted on the [Strange Loop](https://twitter.com/strangeloop_stl) and [Sourcegraph](https://twitter.com/srcgraph) Twitter accounts, crediting you and raising your profile to our combined 20,000+ followers.

-## Preparing for writing your liveblog post

-We request slides from the speakers in advance to make it easier to extract code snippets, images, etc., and help you get familiar with the concepts and content.

 ## To sign up for liveblogging